 Hot Water Beach is one of the hottest free activities on the North Island but it can be tricky to get your free, personal spa just right.
-Here’s some top tips from our very own Stray driver: Nat!
+Here are some top tips from our very own Stray driver: Nat!

 Located just a short drive from Hahei in the Coromandel Peninsula, Hot Water Beach is the result of underground geothermal activity 2km beneath the surface.
 That means at low tide you can ‘bring your own shovel’ and dig your own personal spa pool in the sand!